Subang Regency: The Culinary

-Toll Road Access
+Toll road access

 Patimban Deep Sea Port

 Patimban Deep Sea Port is under construction seaport at Subang, West Java, as an upgrade from the existing small Patimban Port.
-It is located about 70 kilometers from the Karawang Industrial Estate and 145 kilometers from the city center of Jakarta, where many Japanese industrial firms, particularly automotive manufacturers operate.
+It is located about 70 kilometres from the Karawang Industrial Estate and 145 kilometres from the city center of Jakarta, where many Japanese industrial firms, particularly automotive manufacturers operate.
 The project was initialized in 2017 and the first stage was operational in 2020, with the second stage being scheduled for completion by 2027.